benkelly/Airline-Seat-Planner-Aws-Lambda/README.md

 __Everyone__: "Hey?
 I just curled this api and it took a while?"

 __me__: "Yeah i know.. curl it again? much faster?
-Yeah one of few drawbacks of serverless architecture, where theres such thing as a "Cold start & Warm start" when It comes to invoking a serverless function.. here a [link](https://blog.octo.com/en/cold-start-warm-start-with-aws-lambda/) to a nice artal abbout it!
+Yay..
+One of the few drawbacks of serverless architecture, where theres such thing as a "Cold start & Warm start" when It comes to invoking a serverless function.. here a [link](https://blog.octo.com/en/cold-start-warm-start-with-aws-lambda/) to a nice article about it!

 ### required